 There are some known maximum file size limits, but they’re pretty generous for most users.

 The user interface is where it really shines.
-You can use the drag-and-drop feature or the ‘Choose File’ button.
-No need to be a tech whiz.
+Drag-and-drop works great, or just hit the ‘Choose File’ button.
+You don’t need to be a tech whiz.

 Anyone can figure it out in seconds.

-Once your video is uploaded, the platform generates a clean, direct link.
-Perfect for embedding on websites or sharing on social media.
-No fuss, no muss.
+Once your video is uploaded, the platform generates a clean, direct link you can embed on websites or drop straight into social media.
+Done.
+No complicated embed codes, no weird compatibility issues, no fussing around with settings.

 | Feature | Description |